HeardLibrary/digital-scholarship/script/codegraf/ees4/index.md

 This is the end of the EES 2580 Beginning Python module.

-If you want to continue on with lessons on vectorized programming with Pandas, you can begin the lesson on [NumPy arrays](../007)
+If you want to continue on with lessons on vectorized programming with pandas, you can begin the lesson on [NumPy arrays](../007)

 Continue to the intermediate series on [files and tables](../020)